All India Services: Indian Police Service

-Reforms and changes
+Changes and reforms

-In January 2012, the Government amended All India Services Rule 16 (3) which permits the Central Government in consultation with the State Government to retire in the public interest, incompetent and non-performing Officers after a review on their completion of 15 years or 25 years of qualifying service or attaining the age of 50.
+In January 2012, the government amended All India Services Rule 16 (3) which permits the central government in consultation with the state government to retire in the public interest, incompetent and non-performing officers after a review on their completion of 15 years or 25 years of qualifying service or attaining the age of 50.

-On recommendation by Ministry of Personnel, Public Grievances and Pensions, from year 2014 state civil servants are required to clear 1000 marks four-stage process including a written exam and interview conducted by Union Public Service Commission to get promoted to the three all India services which was previously based solely on basis of seniority and annual confidential reports.
+On recommendation by Ministry of Personnel, Public Grievances and Pensions, from the year 2014, state civil servants are required to clear a 1000-mark four-stage process, including a written exam and interview conducted by Union Public Service Commission, to get promoted to the three all-India services, which was previously based solely on seniority and annual confidential reports.

-Expected Reforms
+Expected reforms

 Creating the remaining two All India Services, as provided by the All India Services Act, 1951:

 Indian Service of Engineers

 This service is yet to be constituted.